 There are lots of choices when it comes to superhero costumes but to us, some of the best superheroes walk amongst us.
 Our designs focus on Irish professions – we want our costumes to represent the people in our community who inspire us all to be responsible citizens and be part of our communities.
 At the design stage, we include as many details as we can into the costumes to make them as realistic as possible.
 Learning happens through play and allowing a child to be fully immersed in a role with a realistic uniform facilitates imaginative play allowing the child to adopt a persona they recognise and aspire to.

-Not all fabrics burn the same
+Not all fabrics are the same

 Once we have settled on a rough design we need to source fabrics.
 We work with fabric manufacturers who supply the industrial workwear sector with Oeko-Tex certified cotton.
 To say they were “surprised” by what we intended to use the fabric for is a bit of an understatement.
 240gsm cotton twill is not what typically goes into your high street costume.